What to Do if Therapy Isn’t Working: 5 Tips to Try

 Even if you try all of the above tips, there are times when occasional therapy sessions aren’t enough to help you recover, whether you supplement them with medication or not.
 In those cases, you may want to consider inpatient mental health treatment instead.

-Residential treatment is the most intensive form of mental health care.
+Inpatient treatment is the most intensive form of mental health care.
 When someone needs substantial support to overcome the obstacles in their life, inpatient treatment can provide the direction they need.

 An adult psychiatric program, such as the one offered at Ridgeview Behavioral Hospital, can overhaul your current treatment plan and build a new one tailored to your needs.
 We can start by evaluating which treatments work, what to do if therapy isn’t working, and what changes you want to see in the future.